 In the early days of Andy’s diagnosis and at just 21, we wouldn’t blame Andy for not understanding how to support his body to heal after his diagnosis, who would?

 Wellness practices were misunderstood and finding ways to complement modern medicine was often not encouraged.
 It seemed to be the case that if it wasn’t practiced in Medicine then it should not be considered as beneficial.

-None the less Andy took the help from the medical teams who were just as motivated to get him back to full health and continued to search for things he could do to support his body and immune system to take the fight to the cancerous cells creating disease and threatening his life.
+Nonetheless, Andy took help from the medical teams who were just as motivated to get him back to full health, and continued to search for things he could do to support his body and immune system to take the fight to the cancerous cells creating disease and threatening his life.

 According to Andy, there are complementary practices that anyone going through cancer, can use to support healing and the immune system instead of relying on chemicals and medicines alone.

 To learn more about Andy listen to the interview and grab a copy of his book Unbreakable.

 http://www.unbreakablebook.com and for more about his personal training services visit http://www.a2zpt.com.au

 To listen to another amazing cancer recovery interview check out this interview with Brigette Sigley from Focus On Living.

 Recovery After Stroke podcast moving you through life’s transit lounge and helping you go from where you are to where you’d rather be.

 Hello, everyone, and thank you once again for tuning in to the Recovery After Stroke podcast.
 As a health coach, I really love hearing about and sharing stories of others that have overcome adversity and ill health.
 And today’s guest is no different.